devopsjedi/netscaler-state-config/README.md

 * Target Load Balancing Virtual Server

 # YAML Schema
 The format of the YAML is hierarchical and relates to the logical state of the managed resources.
-Components relationships are defined using the 'name' key.
+Component relationships are defined using the 'name' key when referring to another component.
+Referential integrity is validated prior to applying the state.

 ```YAML
 ns_groups:  #Contains a list of one or more NetScaler groups, each with an independent configuration